sontl/muua-docs/website/guides/jackson/frameworks/rails.md

 Once you add a SAML connection, the app can use this SAML connection to initiate the SSO authentication flow using SAML Jackson.
 The following sections focus more on the SSO authentication side.

-### Deploy SAML Jackson

-The first step is to deploy the SAML Jackson service.
-Follow the [deployment docs](/docs/jackson/deploy/service) to install and configure the SAML Jackson.

 ### Setup SAML Jackson Integration

 We will dive into Jackson integration with two popular authentication libraries: